mohamed001-eltonopy/terraform-prepation/README.md

    terraform plan: make sure that the desired state == current state. terraform apply: execute the plan terraform destroy: destroy the resources/infrastructure

+   terraform fmt : used to formatting the code for readibility. terraform validate : it checks and validate whether the terraform config file is sync with its values or not.

  Terraform Installiation:
    brew install terraform